-CAR - FCL Civil Aviation Reg , - 5.7 Recovery from unusual attitudes P > > > M (this one depends on the quality of the FFS) AIRSHIP CATEGORY PRAC TICAL TR AINING SKILL TE PROF CHEC ICIENCY Manoeuvres/procedures Instructor's initials when Checked in Examiner's initials when OTD FTD FFS As training completed FFS As test completed ON 6 - Additional authorisation on a type ra () (CAT II/III) ting for ir nstrument a approaches down to a decision h neight of le ess than 60 m 6 Additional authorisation on a type rating for instrument approaches down to adecision height of less than 60 m (200 ft) (CAT II/III).
+5.7 P M Recovery from unusual attitudes (this one depends on the quality of the SKILL TEST OR AIRSHIP CATEGORY PRACTICAL TRAINING PROFICIENCY CHECK Instructor's Checked initials Examiner's when initials when Manoeuvres/procedures training test completed OTD FTD FFS FFS As completed SECTION 6 - Additional authorisation on a type rating for instrument approaches down to a decision height of less than 60 m (200 ft) (CAT II/III) Additional authorisation on a type rating for instrument approaches down to adecision height of less than 60 m (200 ft) (CAT II/III).
 The following manoeuvres and procedures are the minimum training requirements to permit instrument approaches down to a DH of less than 60 m (200 ft).
-During the following instrument approaches and missed approach procedures, all airship equipment required for the type certification of instrument approaches down to a DH of less than 60 m (200 ft) shall be used.
-6.1 Rejected take-off at minimum authorised RVR P > M 6.2 ILS approaches: in simulated instrument flight conditions down to the applicable DH, using flight guidance system.
-SOPs of crew coordination shall be observed.
-P > M 6.3 Go-around After approaches as indicated in 6.2 on reaching DH.
-The training shall also include a go- around due to (simulated) insufficient RVR, wind shear, aircraft deviation in excess of approach limits for a successful approach, ground/airborne equipment failure prior to reaching DH and, go-around with simulated airborne equipment failure.
-P > M 6.4 Landing(s): with visual reference established at DH following an instrument approach.
-Depending on the specific flight guidance system, an automatic landing shall be performed P > M
+During the following instrument approaches and missed approach procedures, all airship equipment required for the type certification of instrument approaches down toa DH of less than 60 m (200 ft) shall be used.
+Rejected take-off at minimum authorised P M 6.1 6.2 ILS approaches: M in simulated instrument flight conditions down to the applicable DH, using flight guidance system.
+SOPs of coordination shall be observed.
+6.3 Go-around M After approaches as indicated in 6.2 on reaching DH.
+The training shall also include a go- around due to (simulated) insufficientRVR, wind shear, aircraft deviation in excess of approach limits for a successful approach, ground/airborne equipment failure prior to reaching DH and, go-around with simulated airborne equipment failure.
+6.4 Landing(s): M with visual reference established at DH following an instrument approach.
+Depending on the specific flight guidance system, an automatic landing shall be performed SECTION 7 - Optional equipment P Use of optional equipment